alexnater/GB_D-18-00117/README.md

-# GenomeBiology_D-18-00117
+# GB_D-18-00117
-Custom scripts used in "Genomes reveal marked differences in the adaptive evolution between orangutan species".
+Custom scripts used in the Genome Biology paper "Genomes reveal marked differences in the adaptive evolution between orangutan species".

 Classes/  Contains Perl packages used in the scripts below.